karthikeyanrathore/Breadth-first-search/README.md

 ![](images/1.png)<br>
 **Fig-example(a)**
 Let Us see the Fig-Example(a), we are given an unweighted graph which is non-cyclic and a source vertex 0.
 Our task is to bfs from the source vertex 0.
 In breadth First Search Algorithm, first we will print the source vertex 0 in the output screen and then its neighbors that is 1 and 2.
 Now we will print the neighbors of 1 and 2.
 As you can see, 1 do not have any neighbors (zero), so we will not print anything in the output screen, but 2 have neighbors 3 and 4, so will print it.
 Now the final output is 0 1 2 3 4, it can also be written as 0 2 1 4 3 or 0 1 2 4 3.
 The idea of bfs is very similar to level order traversal, we just must print all vertices in a level order format.
 In the fig-example(a), the vertex 0 is at zero level, vertex 1 and 2 is at first level and vertex 3 and 4 is at second level.

+## Idea and procedure
+* Suppose we have an undirected non-cyclic graph(fig-a), and a source vertex is given as input.
+Our task to do bfs from the source vertex.

+* The procedure of Breadth first search algorithm is as follows: create a queue and Boolean dynamic array visited for each vertex, which will indicate that the vertex is visited or not, as applying bfs on a cyclic graph we may visit the same vertex twice if we do not use visited array.
+In the beginning the visited array is initialized as false.

+* Initially we will enqueue the source vertex 0 in the queue (Q) and we will mark the 0 vertex as visited which is True.
+Now a loop will be running until the queue is empty.
+In the loop, we will first dequeue 0 from the queue(Q), print it on the output screen and then iterate over all the neighbors of 0 that is 1 and 2.
+If any of the neighbor of 0 is visited, we will not enqueue it, but if it not visited, we will enqueue it.
+As 1 and 2 are not visited we will enqueue it into the queue(Q) and mark 1 and 2 as visited.

+* After first iteration, now we will dequeue the front of the queue that is 1, print it on the output screen and iterate over all the neighbors of 1.
+As in this case 1 do not have any neighbors, so we will not enqueue anything.
+In the third iteration, we will dequeue 2, print it on the output screen and iterate over all the neighbors of 2 that is 3 and 4.
+Both 3 and 4 are not visited so we will enqueue it into the queue (Q) and mark it as visited.

+* In the fourth iteration, we will dequeue 3, print it on the screen and as in the graph 3 do not have neighbors so will not enqueue anything.
+In the Fifth iteration, we will dequeue 4 , print it on the screen and as 4 also do not have any neighbors we will enqueue anything.
+Now our program will stop as the queue is empty.
+The output screen is 0 1 2 3 4.

+* In each iteration, we are iterating through all the adjacency list of each vertex and if any vertex in the adjacency list is not visited , we will enqueue it into the queue(Q) and mark it as visited , as we do not want visit the same vertex twice.